Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 Cherry shrimp live between 1-2 years.
 So, maybe don’t get too attached.

-But, they breed so easily in an aquarium, you can have a steady stream of replacements.
+But, they breed so easily in a freshwater aquarium, you can have a steady stream of replacements.

 In this section, we’ll go over the appearance, varieties, and key characteristics of Cherry Shrimp.